 Images are the eye candy of the internet.
 And we don’t mean that in a naughty way.
 Your photos should be fun and encourage a positive atmosphere that builds up your brand.
 Go with the flow.
 Allow people to incorporate your brand into their daily lives.
 You don’t necessarily have to follow the status quo of your industry but it’s important to show that your brand has a personality.
 Always have fun with your brand and don’t be afraid to try something creative.

 You poser!
 Remember that word?
-Even thought it might not be a part of pop culture anymore the act is still very much alive.
+Even though it might not be a part of pop culture anymore the act is still very much alive.
 Brand copycatting is rapid but it’s okay.
 Let it go and just breathe.
 Groups and old pages are bad for brands and at the end of the day, your consumer will be able to tell who is who.
 So keep your cool with copycat Facebook pages.
 It’s the same thing with competitive pages in your industry.
 If you focus on your own page by developing it through other social networks, email campaigns and even your own website, those other pages will cease to matter.
 Remember, imitation is the sincerest form of flattery.

 10. Watch Your Self and Others